-Two stitched banners which will form part of the set for the touring production of Suffrajitsu, an original puppet and visual theatre performance about some of the courageous women fighting for their rights and the fictitious story of one young girl from Lancashire’s experience with them in her hometown and in London.
-The production is designed for young audiences and will tour schools and theatres in Autumn 2018 and beyond.
+Two stitched banners which form part of the set for Horse and Bamboo’s touring production of Suffrajitsu, an original puppet and visual theatre performance about some of the courageous women fighting for their rights and the fictitious story of one young girl from Lancashire’s experience with them in her hometown and in London.
+The production is designed for young audiences toured schools and theatres in Autumn 2018.
 More information.

 Burnley Canal Festival Flags

 As part of the team of artists working alongside flag maker Wendy Meadley, I facilitated workshops, managed the project and created flags for the festival designed by local community groups.
 The flags will be used each year to decorate the site and connect local communities to the festival and the canal.